 5. Seminars and optional guided tours

-6. Direct support of invaluable research projects and conservation initiatives
+6. Direct support regarding invaluable research projects and conservation initiatives

-You must, however, speak English fluently and be aged 17 years or older.
-You should also be committed to nature conservation and animal protection, and have a positive attitude towards living and working in a small group of enthusiastic people from different backgrounds and cultures.
+- Have a positive attitude towards living and working with a small group of enthusiastic people from different backgrounds and cultures

-The most important requirements for any participant are enthusiasm, the ability and willingness to learn and work under often difficult (but rewarding) field conditions and the open-mindedness and sense of humour to work, live and communicate with other people of mixed nationality and background.
+- The most important requirements for any participant are enthusiasm; the ability and willingness to learn and work under often difficult (but rewarding) field conditions; and the open-mindedness and sense of humor to work, live, and communicate with other people of mixed nationalities and backgrounds

-Please also note that, due to the nature of the work, participants will need to be both physically fit and healthy and, as a guideline, should be able to walk along steep coastal paths to reach land observation points.
+This project is suitable for anyone in normal physical health.
+However, individuals who have problems with poor eyesight, balance, respiration, or walking will experience difficulties in fully participating in this program.
+In addition, a maximum weight of 95 kgs is allowable for balancing on the boats, fitting into dry suits, etc. Please note that, due to the nature of the work, participants will need to be both physically fit and healthy and, as a guideline, should be able to walk along steep coastal paths to reach land observation points.

-The research unit providing this opportunity is not a professional tourist organisation but a well-organised team of research scientists.
-Therefore, as part of a working team, you will be expected to participate in all activities of the day, including your share of basic domestic duties such as cooking, cleaning and maintenance.
-Flexibility is also required with respect to sleeping arrangements, as single bedrooms or sleeping facilities only for couples are not usually available.
+The research unit providing this opportunity is not a professional tourist organization but a well-organized team of research scientists.
+Therefore, as part of a working team, you will be expected to participate in all activities of the day, including your share of basic domestic duties.
+Flexibility is required with respect to sleeping arrangements, as single bedrooms or sleeping facilities only for couples are not usually available.